dickienaut/rfb1/README.md

-Project one from React Front to Back course
+Project one from React Front to Back course.

+An app for finding and displaying Github users.

+This project uses functional components and the Context Api.